tedchoward/tidbits/_posts/2011-12-12-what-does-discover-mean.md

 mistake with [TileStack][5].

-We needed a name for the button that brought up the stack editor.<sup id="fnr-2-2011-12-12">[2](#fn-2-2011-12-12)</sup> We wanted to convey to the user that launching the editor was a safe operation, that any changes they made would not be applied to the stack they were viewing.<sup id="fnr-3-2011-12-12">[3](#fn-3-2011-12-12)</sup>
-For that reason, we didn't want to use '*Edit*', because '*Edit*' made it sound like you could modify something that someone else had made.
+We needed a name for the button that brought up the stack editor.[^2] We wanted to convey to the user that launching the editor was a safe operation, that any changes they made would not be applied to the stack they were viewing.[^3] For that reason, we didn't want to use '*Edit*', because '*Edit*' made it sound like you could modify something that someone else had made.
 We had many long conversations and debates about what to call the button.
 The thesaurus was consulted.
-Finally we chose a word<sup id="fnr-4-2011-12-12">[4](#fn-4-2011-12-12)</sup>: '*Customize this stack*'.
+Finally we chose a word[^4]: '*Customize this stack*'.

 The idea was that '*Customize*' implied that you were creating a custom version of the stack you were modifying instead of modifying the